Sequoyahs Autumn Argument

 Constructive:

 Give me well explained and warranted arguments with clearly implicated impacts.
 I don't care if you disclose or not, but you need to use carded evidence and not paraphrased.
-I will probably not vote you up on any theory or kritiks.
+(Send me a copy if you're gonna spread or if you have like a million arguments)

 Rebuttal: